 Litigation is an expensive process.
-Most people with personal injury claims hire their lawyer is hired on a contingent fee basis, meaning that there is no attorney fee unless the case is successful.
-The attorney fee is a percentage of the money recovered.
+For most people with personal injury claims, a lawyer is hired on a contingent fee basis, meaning that there is no attorney fee unless the case is successful, and any attorney fee is a percentage of the money recovered.
 The law firm advances money for the cost of litigation, until such time as the case is resolved.

-Plaintiffs who cannot find a lawyer who will work on a contingent fee, or who have significant personal expenses during the pendency of their case, may need to look for additional sources of funding.
+However, for plaintiffs who cannot find a lawyer who will work on a contingent fee, or who have significant personal expenses during the pendency of their case, additional funding may be required.

-For ethical reasons, lawyers cannot lend money to their clients.
-Clients who require funds during the litigation process, whether to meet their personal expenses, to pay their attorneys, or to pay for medical care and treatment, must try to find other funding options.
+For clients who require funds during the litigation process, whether to meet their personal expenses, to pay their attorneys, or to pay for medical care and treatment, it is necessary to find other funding options.

 Among the available options:

 Pre-Settlement Lawsuit Loans

 A significant number of litigation funding companies have arisen, which offer funding packages commonly described as a "lawsuit loan".
 Ideally, this form of litigation funding will provide you with sufficient money to get to the conclusion of your case, when you finally receive your share of the ultimate verdict or settlement.